-All organisations that provide NHS care and/or publicly-funded adult social care are legally required to have regard to the Accessible Information Standard.
+All organisations that provide NHS care and/or publicly-funded adult social care are legally required to follow the Accessible Information Standard.
 The Standard sets out a specific, consistent approach to identifying, recording, flagging, sharing and meeting the information and communication support needs of patients, service users, carers and parents with a disability, impairment or sensory loss.